 This January, 2016 the South Korean government opened their new deep water naval base at the southernmost part, displacing the sleepy Gangjeong Village.
 The Joon Gang Daily calls this new base, “the spearhead of the country’s defense line."
 The base already hosts US Aegis missile destroyers, aircraft carriers, nuclear submarines.
 The government had lost two other sites due to citizen resistance and they were not going to be deflected again.
 If you look on a map, you can understand the strategic location.
+This Catholic comic, sets up the story.

 In Vibrant Matter, Bennett argues along with others that we need a political economy of things, that "thing power" offers a new ethical imperative.
 We need to discard the subject-object relationship of humans to nonhuman others..
 If we understand assemblage as a mix of human-object actants, and that smaller parts make up the larger, we move away from a human-object binary to a more enmeshed system of action.
 We are constituted by multiplicities – colonies of life forms make up our biome, our bone, ideas lodged in gray mushy matter, nerve trackings.
 The smallest things have dangerous power: memes, pixelated surveillance maps, the fine flour of eucharist host, the sonorous bell of awakening.